tmtsoftware/csw/docs/src/main/params/keys-parameters.md

 ### Struct

-Stores a set of Parameters for telescope and instrument control.
-Lot of utility functions available for store, add, remove, list Keys and Paramete
+Structs can be used to create a hierarchy of parameters.
+The following snippet also demonstrates some of the utility functions available for manipulating parameter sets.

 Scala
 :   @@snip [KeysAndParametersTest.scala](../../../../examples/src/test/scala/example/params/KeysAndParametersTest.scala) { #struct }